 Under CRS § 18-7-102, the promotion (or wholesale promotion) of obscenity to a minor child in Colorado is a class 6 felony.
 If convicted, you will be facing one year to 18 months in prison, $1,000 to $100,000 in fines, and mandatory sex offender registration.

-Otherwise, obscenity is prosecuted as a misdemeanor offense.
+Meanwhile, promotion of obscenity to an adult is prosecuted as a misdemeanor offense.

 In this article, our Denver Colorado criminal defense lawyers will answer the following key questions: